 As technology becomes a more important part of our lives, the demand for qualified software developers has continued to increase.

-What is a Software Engineer?
+What is Software Engineering?

 What Does a Software Engineer Do?

 Software Engineer Job Outlook

 Software engineers have a strong job outlook, as experts predict more software developers to be needed to respond to an increased demand for software.
 According to the Bureau of Labor Statistics, employment of software engineers is projected to grow 21 percent by 2028, which is “much faster than average.”